 We like to add some extra flavor by applying a rub or paste to the outside of the roast then quickly searing or broiling it to form a nice crust.
-I prefer a nice garlic, rosemary, and thyme paste but many people love a horseradish or mustard crust on their prime rib beef.
+I prefer using fresh herbs in a nice garlic, rosemary, and thyme paste but many people love a horseradish or mustard crust on their prime rib beef.

 This technique can be applied to any kind of roast, from a sous vide standing rib roast to a pork roast or a simple sirloin roast.
 For some of the tougher cuts of beef you might want to increase the time spent in the sous vide.
 I also used grass-fed beef which I've found to have better texture when not cooked as long as the supermarket beef.

 The Simple Process for Sous Vide Prime Rib

 The process of cooking a good sous vide prime rib roast is pretty easy.
 You first season the meat with any seasonings you might want to create a nice base flavor.
 I used a mix of garlic powder, salt, pepper, and ancho chili powder, as well as some fresh rosemary and thyme.

 Then you place the prime rib roast in the vacuum bag or Ziploc bag and seal it.

 Cook the prime rib sous vide for between 5 and 10 hours.
 I now almost exclusively cook mine at 131°F (55°C) for a nice medium-rare.
 I wouldn't go above 137°F (58.3° C) unless everyone at the table like it at least medium.

 And remember not to go much below 130°F (54.4°C) for more than a few hours as per the sous vide safety guidelines.